The complete national and international

 'base' address programming test with grain of wheat bulbs as shown

 in the image.
-The images below show a ZTC304 and a Hornby R8247
+The images below show a ZTC304 (we no longer advise their installation due to a lack of power even with a cdu) and a Hornby R8247

 accessory decoder being programmed with the outputs of